 Don’t let yesterday consumes too much of today.

-What do we do with the many photos and video captured during our travel trips and special events?
-Very often, one may want to compile the photos and share it with the travel companions on the trip.
-An electronic scrapbook or slideshow will be a fantastic way to reminiscent about the good memories.
+What do we do with the many photos and videos captured during our travel trips and special events?
+Very often, one may want to compile the photos and share them with the travel companions on the trip.
+An electronic scrapbook or slideshow will be a fantastic way to reminisce about the good memories.

 4) My Life Stories

 Some said life is like a canvas; how would you describe yours?

 Everyone has their life stories.
 However, in modern city living, we often complain that in our haste, we did not get to write down our thoughts and record our stories.
 Some said they will wait till they retire to work on it.
 By creating a collage and electronic scrapbook, the activity helps us to slow down and deliberate over what is worth recording.
 As we go about sorting out what we had and deciding on the content, it actually helps us to rediscover, recollect and reflect.
 One learner spoke about she liked to work on ‘My story in His story’.
 Another lady planned to work on the mother-in-law’s story as a gift for her 80th birthday.
 Everyone has a life story worth celebrating.